 To idle is to work on meaningful and varied projects — and also to take it easy.
 If you’re interested in my 2010 projects, please keep reading; otherwise, don’t!
 The title of this series of posts refers to this self-proclaimed idler‘s hypocritical inability to take it easy.

-This year, Josh cofounded Semionaut, an international website devoted to semiotic cultural and brand analysis.
+This year, I cofounded Semionaut, an international website devoted to semiotic cultural and brand analysis.
 So far, its contributors hail from Brazil, Bulgaria, Canada, China, Germany, India, Japan, New Zealand, Poland, Russia, Saudi Arabia, Sweden, the UK, and the US.

-Here at HiLobrow in 2010, in addition to co-editing the site with Matthew Battles (TIME named the site one of the Best Blogs of 2010; click here to find out about a few of HiLobrow’s ongoing projects), Josh produced a series of Radium Age Science Fiction podcasts [not possible without Pazzo Books and thereministe Peggy Nelson], and re-periodized American and European generations through the 1790s.
+Here at HiLobrow in 2010, in addition to co-editing the site with Matthew Battles (TIME named the site one of the Best Blogs of 2010; click here to find out about a few of HiLobrow’s ongoing projects), I produced a series of Radium Age Science Fiction podcasts [not possible without Pazzo Books and thereministe Peggy Nelson], and re-periodized American and European generations through the 1790s.

-Josh also wrote and produced several series of HiLobrow posts, including: Bicycle Kick, Ceci est une pipe, Eggheads, Badge Merit, Dots and Dashes, Pantene Meme, File X, Diplomacy, Shocking Blocking, and Fitting Shoes.
+In 2010 I wrote and produced several HiLobrow series, including: Bicycle Kick, Ceci est une pipe, Eggheads, Badge Merit, Dots and Dashes, Pantene Meme, File X, Diplomacy, Shocking Blocking, and Fitting Shoes.

 The File X series was turned into a slideshow by Design Observer.